-With a mobile-first direct-to-consumer strategy, Astound Commerce helps Under Armour take the lead.
+With a mobile-first D2C strategy, Astound helps Under Armour drive returns and revenue

 Since Under Armour launched with a single moisture-wicking T-shirt in 1996, the brand has never stopped growing.
 Now, 24 years later, the company is known around the world for its performance apparel, footwear, digital fitness subscriptions and accessories for men, women and youth.
 The company originally went to market primarily through its wholesale partners but launched its own branded retail stores in 2007.
 Since then, Under Armour—like Adidas, Puma, and Nike—has been working to grow its direct-to-consumer business.